mihaita-tinta/dev_school_java/session1/README.md

 ### 2. The json parser

 We will be implementing a json parser which can transform Map objects and turn them to/from JSON strings.
 You have a skeleton project with some TODOs and a couple of unit tests.
-Have alook around.
+Have a look around.

 #### 2.1 Serialization